drasticstatic/nft_dappu-punks/README.md

 ### 3. View Your Collection
 - Your owned NFTs will automatically appear after minting
 - Switch MetaMask accounts to see different collections
-- NFT display updates automatically when accounts change
+- Yout personal NFT display updates automatically when a new NFT is minted

 ### 4. Account Switching
 - The app automatically detects when you switch MetaMask accounts